vipranarayan14/vmono/notes.md

 -[] Show stacked previews instead of side-by-side view -[] Make `self.threshold_display` relative to content size or window size -[] Make previews resize on window resize
--[] Use low-size image - both dimensionally and memory-wise for perviews
+-[x] Use low-quality image for perviews